mitchness/DoorDilemma/README.md

           INT.
 COMMUNITY CENTER – DAY

-          Larry and a MAN approach opposite sides of the same glass door.
-Larry tries to go out, the MAN in.
+          Larry and a WOMAN arrive at opposite sides of the same glass door.

-          Larry tugs, confused.

-          LARRY
-          (mouthing through the glass)
-          I think it’s locked.
+          Larry is exiting.
+She's entering.

+          They both hesitate.
+          After an awkward beat, Larry commits..
+          Larry insists on holding the door.

-          The Man pulls — it opens easily.
+          Unfortunately, it opens outward.

-          Both hesitate, fumbling over who should go first.
+          To hold it for her, Larry has to step into the doorway and brace the heavy door open with one arm.

+          He's now standing exactly where she needs to walk.

+          She awkwardly tries to squeeze past him.
+          Larry strains to keep the door open.

-          The standoff drags on until the door starts to slowly close on them both.
+          The door slowly begins closing on both of them.